Dedicated One-On-One Emotional Support for Veterans and Their Families

-Since 2013, the WWP Talk team has provided a listening ear and a safe, nonjudgmental outlet for warriors and their family members.
-Our team is committed to you and will collaborate set goals aimed at processing and overcoming challenges.
-During your participation, you’ll build resilience, develop coping skills, reduce stress levels, and achieve goals that will improve your quality of life.
-Many who participate in the program also develop improved relationships with friends and loved ones.
-Our goal-setting model is not only beneficial while participating in the program but can be applied to daily life situations well after you have completed the program.
+Since 2013, WWP Talk has provided a listening ear and a safe, judgment-free outlet for warriors and their family members.
+Our team is committed to you and will collaborate to set goals aimed at processing and overcoming challenges.
+During participation, you’ll build resilience, develop coping skills, reduce stress levels, and achieve goals to improve your quality of life.
+Many participating in the program also develop improved relationships with friends and loved ones.
+Our goal-setting model is beneficial while participating in the program and can be applied to daily life situations well after you have completed the program.

-As you move through your journey and your needs change or if something unexpected comes up, WWP Talk specialists can get you connected to other Wounded Warrior Project® (WWP) programs and service or external resources for veterans and active-duty service members.
-WWP Talk takes great pride in providing individualized resources for veterans and their family members.
+As you move through your journey and your needs change or if something unexpected arises, WWP Talk Partners can connect you to other Wounded Warrior Project® (WWP) programs and service or external resources for veterans and active-duty service members.
+WWP Talk takes great pride in providing individualized resources for veterans and their families.

-You’ll start with an initial call where you’ll be paired with a specially trained WWP Talk specialist to support your emotional needs.
-Each week, your WWP Talk specialist will call you at the same pre-established day and time, and every call lasts about 20 minutes.
+You’ll start with an initial call where you’ll be paired with a specially trained WWP Talk Partner to support your emotional needs.
+Each week, your WWP Talk Partner will call you on the same pre-established day and time, and every call lasts about 20 minutes.
 Together, you will engage in goal-focused conversations to help empower you to increase resilience, self-efficacy, quality of life, and psychological well-being.

-Our highly trained WWP Talk specialists come from different backgrounds, but all have the professional experience and education to build rapport and meet our warriors and their family members wherever they are on their journeys.
-Specialists continuously hone their skills through customized and comprehensive training programs to provide the very best support and encouragement — so that no one walks alone.
+Our highly trained WWP Talk Partners come from different backgrounds.
+Still, all have the professional experience and education to build rapport and meet our warriors and their family members wherever they are on their journey.
+Talk Partners continuously hone their skills through customized and comprehensive training programs to provide the best support and encouragement.

 S.M.A.R.T. goals should help you work toward resiliency and psychological well-being.
 Resiliency is the ability to thrive and cope despite challenges.
 Psychological well-being is healthy emotional and social functioning.
 Together, resiliency and psychological well-being can help you find an improved quality of life.